 Assets leased out under operating leases are mainly being leased to related and other third parties, with other assets being included in property, plant and equipment in the statement of financial position.
 The latter are depreciated over their expected useful lives on a basis consistent with similar owned property, plant and equipment.
-Concession income is recognised as it accrues, unless collectability is in doubt.
+Concession income is recognised in profit or loss on a straight-line basis over the period of the lease.

-1.17 Finance costs
+1.16 Finance costs

-Finance costs are recognised in profit or loss for all interest-bearing instruments on an accruals basis using the effective yield method.
+Finance costs are recognised in profit or loss for all interest-bearing instruments on an accrual basis using the effective yield method.
 Finance costs includes the effects of amortising any difference between net proceeds and redemption value in respect of the company's borrowings.
 Finance costs are charged against income without restrictions.
 No borrowing costs have been capitalised.

-1.18 Dividends
+1.17 Dividends